The Hazards

-The Hazards are a mountain range located in the Freycinet National Park on the east coast of Tasmania, Australia.
+The Hazards are a mountain range in the Freycinet National Park on the east coast of Tasmania, Australia.
 The range is positioned between Coles Bay and Wineglass Bay and are said to be named after a local whaler, African-American Captain Richard Hazard.
-The range consists of 5 mountains; Mayson (415 m), Amos (454 m), Dove (485 m), Baudin (413 m) and Parson (331 m).
+The range consists of five mountains: Mayson (415 m), Amos (454 m), Dove (485 m), Baudin (413 m) and Parson (331 m).

 Features and location

 The Hazards are made of granite.
 Orthoclase, a pink feldspar, gives the mountains their pink tint.
 The track to Wineglass Bay and lookout runs over the saddle between Mounts Mayson and Amos.

-There is also a resort in Coles Bay utilising the name of the geographical feature, and travel information also includes local information about locations from where the hazards can be viewed.
+There is also a resort in Coles Bay utilising the name of the geographical feature, and travel information also includes local information about locations from where the Hazards can be viewed.